practicalli/clojure/docs/introduction/contributing.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/practicalli/clojure?style=for-the-badge)
 ![GitHub contributors](https://img.shields.io/github/contributors/practicalli/clojure?style=for-the-badge&label=github%20contributors)

-### Submit and issue or idea
+## Submit and issue or idea

 If something doesnt seem quite right or something is missing from the book, please [raise an issue via the GitHub repository](https://github.com/practicalli/clojure/issues){target=_blank} explaining in as much detail as you can.

-Raising an issue before creating a pull request will save you and the maintainer time.
+**Raising an issue before creating a pull request will save you and the maintainer time**.

-### Considering a Pull request?
+## Considering a Pull request?

 Before investing any time in a pull request, please raise an issue explaining the situation.
 This can save you and the maintainer time and avoid rejected pull requests.